Strong Start to Finish Sites

 Success to date: Expanded the corequisite English Accelerated Learning Program to provide system-wide support for campus-level leaders and faculty in accelerating guided math pathways.

-Current focus: Developing and implementing a new multiple measures placement policy at both the system and institutional level.
+Area of focus: Developing and implementing a new multiple measures placement policy at both the system and institutional level.

 Tennessee Board of Regents